I was recently in a Facebook group where a woman posted to ask if a splash of soy milk was allowed in her morning coffee.

 (If that feels like a bitch-slap right now, wait a beat.
 Then get mad.
 Then rebel.)

 Did you know that 97% of American women have the “I hate my body” thought?
 (P.S. who are the 3%??
 I want to meet you.)

 A burnt out, stressed out, hungry woman who hates herself is not a powerhouse, not a force to be reckoned with.
 A woman asking permission for a teaspoon of soy milk is not out in the world moving mountains.

 We need to stop acting like children.
 We must stop looking to others to tell us what to look like and what to eat.
 We need to take back our responsibility, and with that, our power.

 You CAN create your own autonomy with food.
 You CAN learn to be your own expert.
 You CAN be the boss of you.

-And if that’s something you want to explore more, definitely jump in on October’s Carb Compatibility Project™.
+And if that’s something you want to explore more, definitely jump in on the next round of the Carb Compatibility Project™.
 Sure, we talk about carbs.
 But more importantly — we talk about how to get your autonomy back with food.